Humboldt-WI/blog/content/research/information_systems_1819/test.md

 <br>

 ## Literature Review
-### How do different methods perform in text classification problems?

 **For our implementation of text classification**, we have applied a hierarchical attention network, a classification method from Yang et al. from 2016.
 The reason they developed it, although there are already well working neural networks for text classification, is because they wanted to pay attention to certain characteristics of document structures which have not been considered previously. <br>
 But before going deeper into this, let's have a look at what others did: